Are you relaxed?

 - It’s ok if you don’t see everything.
 Our first time in Paris coincided with a city-wide museum and gallery workers’ strike.
 It was a blessing in disguise – the weather was great, we wandered the streets, explored the parks and cathedrals and felt way less pressure.

 - It’s ok to set foot in McDonald’s.
 They have toilets, wifi, coffee and bottled water.
-I won’t notice if you end up getting a Big Mac too.
+I’ll pretend not to notice if you end up getting a Big Mac too.

 - It’s ok to ride a hop-on-hop-off bus.
 I can’t think of an easier way to cover a lot of territory in a short time, get tons of interesting facts and find out which neighborhoods seem the coolest.
 They are great in huge cities.
 Not really necessary in smaller, more compact ones, obviously.